petaverse-cloud/pv-docs-site/docs/devices/2-network-bluetooth/1_network-bluetooth.md

 In the realm of pet care, WAGGURACY stands out not only for its advanced features but also for its seamless connectivity options.
 Let's delve into how WAGGURACY PHAST 1 stay connected through networks and Bluetooth, enhancing the safety and well-being of your furry companions.

 ## Network Connectivity:
-WAGGURACY PHAST 1 utilize network connectivity, enabling real-time tracking and communication.
+WAGGURACY PHAST 1 utilize network connectivity, enabling real-time location tracking and communication.
 These devices are equipped with **GPS** and **eSIM** technology, allowing them to transmit location data to the app.
 This data is then processed and displayed on your device, giving you insights into your pet's whereabouts.

 ## Bluetooth Technology:
 Bluetooth plays a pivotal role in ensuring a **strong** and **reliable** connection between your WAGGURACY PHAST 1 and the app on your smartphone.
 Bluetooth facilitates initial setup, data synchronization, and communication between the two devices.
 This technology ensures that you receive up-to-date information about your pet's location and habit status.

 ## Benefits of Network and Bluetooth Connectivity:

-+ Real-Time Tracking:
++ Smart Location Tracking:

     Network connectivity enables you to track your pet's real-time location, even when they're on the move.

-+ Immediate Alerts:
++ Smart Alerts:

     Network connectivity ensures you receive instant notifications and updates about your pet's activities, such as leaving designated zones.